include-what-you-use/include-what-you-use/docs/IWYUPragmas.md

 ### IWYU pragma: begin_exports/end_exports ###

-This pragma applies to a set of `#include` statements.
+This pragma applies to a set of `#include` directives.
 It declares that the including file is to be considered the provider of any symbol from these included files.
-This is the same as decorating every `#include` statement with `IWYU pragma: export`.
+This is the same as decorating every `#include` directive with `IWYU pragma: export`.

     facade.h:
       // IWYU pragma: begin_exports